MicrosoftDocs/sql-docs/docs/t-sql/functions/parse-transact-sql.md

  Use PARSE only for converting from string to date/time and number types.
 For general type conversions, continue to use CAST or CONVERT.
 Keep in mind that there is a certain performance overhead in parsing the string value.

- PARSE relies on the presence of .the .NET Framework Common Language Runtime (CLR).
+ PARSE relies on the presence of the .NET Framework Common Language Runtime (CLR).

  This function will not be remoted since it depends on the presence of the CLR.
 Remoting a function that requires the CLR would cause an error on the remote server.